rschristopher/rschristopher.github.io/src/criticisms/why-is-it-not-worth-more.md

 Bitcoin is money you can save without losing your soul.
-It is not a hedge, its value can only increase along with civilization itself.
+It is not a hedge -- its value can only increase along with civilization itself.
 As such, using Bitcoin is a choice, a choice in favor of